-In the early years of the organization’s existence, the majority of burials were of small children.
+In the early years of the organization’s existence, many burials were of small children.
 In 1911, HFBA provided burials for 22 young victims of the Triangle Shirtwaist Factory fire.
 Bodies were shipped from Manila during the Spanish American War and at least one soldier’s body arrived from New Guinea in the South Pacific during World War II.
 Large immigrant groups, such as Holocaust survivors and refugees from the former Soviet Union have also been prominently represented, including Victor Ourin and Aaron Kuperstock, well known Russian poets.
 Those who have needed HFBA’s help over time have ranged from the parents of Eddie Cantor and Clara Bow, celebrities in their times, Mel Brooks’ grandparents, and inmates from Riker’s Island and Sing Sing prisons.

 Over the last decade, many of our clients have been from the Russian Jewish community and were elderly or ill when they arrived in the United States.
 Experience has shown us that although their Jewish identity may have been hidden or denied in the former Soviet Union, they, or their families, expressed the desire for a proper Jewish burial.
 Our newsletter, Chesed, has an entire section written in Russian to make sure that this community feels embraced in life as well as in death.